bjklab/Ecological-Model-of-Binary-Interaction-with-Dominant-Features/README.md

 Interactions can exert large effects in other settings as well.
-Here we report the application of our binary interaction model to understand how pairing teammates with a selected “keystone” player impact lineup performance.
+Here we report the application of our binary interaction model to understand how pairing teammates with a selected “keystone” player impacts lineup performance.
 Unlike dominant features of microbial communities, the designation of a keystone player (given multiple players with similar performance) may be arbitrary, or related to factors outside of athletic